 “No!
 Gary, please, no. Please take me home, please.
 I don’t want to go out there.
 Let’s don’t go out there.”
 Penny said.
 She made her eyes extra big at him.
 Another scream split the clearing at the edge of the trees.

 “This is creeping me out.”
 Slim looked around.
 It was fading daylight where they were standing next to the water.
-It was where the grass waved and faded into the tree line that it was dark as pitch.
+It was where the grass waved and faded into the tree line that it was already dark as pitch.

 “Hey!
 I said, Hey, out there!
 Come on out and show yourself!”
 Gary yelled.